ChristianKniep/QNIBIncBlog/_posts/2017-07-13-docker-metrics-plugin-opentsdb.md

 tags: eng blog docker
 ---

-Recently Docker released it 17.06 version of the Docker Engine ([Announcement](https://blog.docker.com/2017/06/announcing-docker-17-06-community-edition-ce/)) and in there is the new plugin type 'Metrics'.
+Recently Docker released its 17.06 version of the Docker Engine ([Announcement](https://blog.docker.com/2017/06/announcing-docker-17-06-community-edition-ce/)) and in there is the new plugin type 'Metrics'.

 The example they provide just copies over the internal Prometheus unix socket to an external HTTP endpoint.